 Case Western Reserve offers free transportation around campus and throughout University Circle via our shuttle system.
 Students can track the real time location of each shuttle using the Transloc Rider System.
-To access this dynamic Shuttle Tracking System, visit: https://casewestern.transloc.com/routes or download the app on your iPhone or Android device.
+You can access this dynamic Shuttle Tracking System or download the TransLoc Rider app on your iPhone or Android device.